Secure your family's future with precise planning.

 Let us handle the logistics, so you can focus on your priorities.

 How our Denver Lawyers can Serve You

 GUARDIANSHIPS & CONSERVATORSHIPS

 A Guardian is someone appointed to make medical and other related decisions for another person who is unable to do so on their own.
 Guardianship is often over a child or an individual who has become incapacitated through age or disability.

 Colorado defines a Guardian as a person lawfully vested with the power and charged with the duty of taking care of an incapacitated person.
 This authority can only be granted by a court upon a finding of incapacity.
 An incapacitated person is someone who, due to medical reasons, lacks sufficient understanding or ability to make or communicate responsible decisions regarding their own well-being.

 Conservators are individuals appointed by a court to manage the estate of another person who is unable to manage their own property and financial affairs.
 Unlike a Guardian, the appointment of a Conservator does not require a finding of incapacity - only a finding that "a basis exists for a conservatorship."

 Even the most straight-forward Guardianship or Conservatorship case requires knowledge of the proper pleadings, documentation, notice requirements, evidentiary standards, and procedures to complete the legal process.

-Solem Williams & McKinley, P.C. regularly handle a full range of Guardianship and Conservatorship cases, from basic and uncontested cases to more complicated matters such as:
+Solem Woodward & McKinley, P.C. regularly handle a full range of Guardianship and Conservatorship cases, from basic and uncontested cases to more complicated matters such as:

 • Defense of a parent or other elderly person who contests the need for guardianship or conservatorship